sagefy/sagefy/docs/pages/survey_of_learning_research.md

 **Question**: _Is it effective to focus student attention?
 When is focusing student attention during practice effective?_

+- SB 118: Asking frequent questions can sustain learner attention and focus.
+- SB 121-124: Cueing, or signaling, can help to focus learner attention on critical aspects.
+Examples are arrows, bolding text, emphasizing spoken words...
+    - Cites de Koning et al 2007, Mautone and Mayer 2001, Brophy and Good 1986; Rickards, Fajen, Sullivan, & Gillespie, 1997
+- SB 128-129: Include the learning objectives to help learners focus their attention.
+Reiterate the learning objectives in information, practice, and assignments.
+    - Cites Rothkopf & Billington, 1979; Cavalier & Klein, 1998

 **Question**: _Is it more effective to try to cover all material equally, or target areas of weakness during practice?_

+- SE 256: There are five major elements to deliberate practice:
+    - a) Effort
+    - b) Intrinsic motivation
+    - c) Focus on areas of weakness
+    - d) Explanatory feedback
+    - e) Repetition
+    - Cites Kellogg & Whiteford, 2009
+- SB 202-203: Deliberate practice, focusing on areas of weakness strategically, is much more effective than route practice.
+    - Cites Ericsson 2006; Simon & Gilmartin, 1973
+- SH 206: Give learners early assessments so they are more effectively able to evaluate their own strengths and weaknesses.
+- SB 209-211: While performance increases with practice, the returns of practice diminish over time.
+Deliberate practice helps to overcome the diminishing return.
+    - Cites Crossman, 1959; Keehner, Lippa, Montello, Tendick, & Hegary, 2006; Rosenbaum, Carlson, & Gilmore, 2001; Ericsson, 1990; Schnackenberg, Sullivan, Leader, and Jones, 1998
+- SE 254-256: Avoid regurgitative practice questions.
+The amount of practice has a strong correspondence with performance; deliberate practice has an even more profound impact.
+    - Cites Sloboda, Davidson, Howe, and Moore 1996; Tuffiash, Roring, & Ericsson, 2007; Ericsson 2006
+- SB 332-333: To support metacognitive developer, teach learners deliberate practice.
+    - Cites Ericsson, 2006; Zimmerman (2006)

 **Question**: _What types of practice lead to far-transfer and expertise development?_